This chapter covers rules and advice for creating your own scenarios.

 With time you'll learn to customize your terrain designs for your players and chosen Adversary groups.
 For example, if the PCs are primarily focused on ranged attacks, giving them the occasional large map with Adversaries starting farther away can reward them for this focus, making a potentially difficult scenario much easier.
 On the flipside, you can then challenge them by having a tight map with few places to run and hide.
 Consider carefully the capabilities of your players when choosing what kind of map to draw and which adversaries to pit them against.

-One option to tweak this is to ensure that the PCs will face the standard enemy set for each main path they take.
+To handle branching paths, ensure that the PCs will face the standard enemy set (or close to it) for each main path they could take.
 In this manner, no matter how the PCs choose to progress, the scenario will have relatively standard difficulty.
-If the PCs choose to split up and cover more ground or exhaustively check everything, they're more likely to find any of your scenario's hidden rewards, but they're also more likely to suffer injuries from the larger number of Challenges they must overcome.
+If the PCs choose to split up and cover more ground or exhaustively check everything, they're more likely to find any of your scenario's hidden rewards, but they're also more likely to suffer Injuries from the larger number of Challenges they must overcome.

 You should also consider the overall flow of the scenario.
 Putting Obstacles blocking every exit from the start to the goal is highly effective in challenging the players, but it can also be extremely frustrating and slow, especially if players have a rash of poor rolls.
-Vary things up a bit by adding Traps that can impede progress or adding regions with just an Environ to toss out some extra damage potential without slowing player perception of progress.
+Use alternate routes (perhaps through additional, dangerous regions) to give players a way to get around annoying Obstacles, and only force players to push through one or two of them per scenario in most cases.

 One potential pitfall to avoid is having a region that is completely safe.
 Clever players may decide that the optimal course of action is to stop in such a region until they have healed themselves to full and obtained precisely the hand of cards they wish.
 This can slow the game to a crawl and trivialize a scenario's difficulty.
 You can try to promote continued progress through the use of respawning Creatures and plentiful Environs; however, going too far in the other direction can result in a scenario that's too hostile and frustrating.

 The layout of an exploration scenario's map is key to its fun and distinct flavor.
 A good map should be large and branching enough to promote a sense of exploration, but if it gets too large, it can really slow the game down and become too difficult to succeed.
 In many ways, it's the size of your map that determines the significance of the scenario.
-The equivalent of a “boss battle” in exploration, then, is a large map filled with dangers and interesting things to find.
+The equivalent of a “boss battle” in exploration, then, is a large map filled with dangers and interesting things to find, with branching paths that can result in very high difficulty if players try to comb everything thoroughly.

 Chase scenarios are a bit different in that they're usually tighter and not really about having a look around at everything.
 As such, they often don't branch at all, but rather consist of a series of regions each with a carefully-tuned set of Challenges.
 If you're going to have a small map with Obstacles on nearly every exit, a chase scenario makes the most sense.
-The map design and round limit go hand-in-hand with such scenarios.
-Look at your Challenges and number of regions to determine how many rounds it's most likely to take the PCs to get through, assuming decent rolls, and set the round limit one higher.
-If it's a life-or-death chase scene, such as escaping a collapsing dungeon, you'll want a round limit even higher than that; the dire consequence creates enough drama on its own without over-tuning the difficulty to make it come down to the wire, as doing so will result in a pretty good chance of one or more PCs not making it out alive!
+The map design and Round Limit go hand-in-hand with such scenarios.
+Look at your Challenges and number of regions to determine how many rounds it's most likely to take the PCs to get through, assuming decent rolls, and set the total Round Limit one higher.
+If it's a life-or-death chase scene, such as escaping a collapsing dungeon, you'll want a Round Limit even higher than that (or optional Karma use to increase it further); the dire consequence creates enough drama on its own without over-tuning the difficulty to make it come down to the wire, as doing so will result in a pretty good chance of one or more PCs not making it out alive!

 Overall, designing exploration scenarios is a bit of an art form, and the best way to learn it is by studying examples from pre-crafted scenarios.
 See what happens when you run them, focusing on what works and what doesn't for your group.
 Start by making small tweaks to existing scenario design, then larger changes until you're comfortable crafting them from scratch.